bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 ## Bogdan G.

-* is 7 years in IT, 3 years with Ruby and Rails
+* is 9 years in IT
-* Work for a small startup http://talkable.com
+* 6 years with Ruby and Rails
   * Long Run Rails Contributor

 !SLIDE[bg=techtalk_bg.png]